Naval Historical Center #NH 104263.

 1912 and spent the first seven years of his career in destroyers.
 He was twice an

-instructor at the Naval Academy and graduated from the Navy War College
+instructor at the Naval Academy (where he was known as "The Phantom of the Opera") and graduated from the Navy War College

 in 1938.

-McMorris was on Kimmel’s staff at the time of Pearl Harbor but remained with Nimitz until May of 1942, when he was given command of the San Francisco, a necessary step on the road to flag rank.
+McMorris was on Kimmel’s staff as head of the war plans section at the time of Pearl Harbor and was retained by Nimitz when he took over command of Pacific Fleet.
+McMorris urged a strategy of daring carrier raids against Japanese outposts in the Mandates in an attempt to gain the initiative, but failed to see the value in massing, or at least pairing, carriers.
+He was a major proponent of the attempt to relieve Wake.
+In May 1942 McMorris was given command of the San Francisco, a necessary step on the road to flag rank.
 He led her through some tough fights at Guadalcanal before being promoted to rear admiral in November 1942 and taking command of a task force in Alaskan waters.

 McMorris’ finest moment came on 26 March 1943, when he intercepted a Japanese convoy off the Komandorski Islands that was escorted by a superior cruiser force.
 McMorris' force was on the verge of destruction when the Japanese abruptly broke off and retreated, leaving him the victor.